ARM-software/cmsis-pack-eclipse/readme.md

 ![EclipseConEurope2015]

-The presentation slides are available:
+The presentation is available on [YouTube], slides to download:
 [Enhanced Project Management for Embedded C/C++ Programming using Software Components]